yellowbean/absbox-doc/docs/source/howto.rst

 ^^^^^^^^^^^^^^^^^^

 Asset to be bought in the future isn't really part of deal data, thus we are going to supply these `dummy` asset in the `Assumption`

 Pls noted:

 * revolving assets to be bought can be a `portfolio` which means a `list` of assets .
-* user can set up a snapshot curve to simulatie different assets at points of time in the future to be bought.
+* user can set up a snapshot curve to simulate different assets at points of time in the future to be bought.
 * user can set different pool performance assumption on the revolving pool

 .. code-block:: python